Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 stands on developer autonomy.

 ## Good luck
-It's a big step so let's back up again and review why going beyond code factory is necessary.
+It's a big step so let's review why going beyond code factory is necessary.

+{% include callout.html
+content="The meaning of full stack developer is shifting from self-sufficient to comfortable leading collaboration." type="warning" %}

 Here's an excerpt from a Netflix senior software engineer position:
 >* Work closely with our customers & partners, understand their use cases & needs, think strategically to seek the right problem to solve at the right time, and innovate with rigor.
 * Collaborate with the team to be responsible for the entire software lifecycle.
 * Work on, collaborate with, and influence the open-source community, and have an impact in the industry.